Get help now Make a donation

 1 in 6 young people have a mental health problem.
 And too often they can’t get support when they first need it.
 But the earlier a young person gets support for their mental health, the more effective that support will be.

 We’re calling on the UK government to fund a network of early support hubs across England.
-Hubs provide easy to access mental health support to young people who need it.
+Hubs offer easy to access mental health support to young people who need it.
 Anyone aged 11-25 will be able to drop into a service in their local area without an appointment or referral.

 If you need any further information or would like to meet with Mind, please contact our Public Affairs team on [email protected]